 Finally, there is no doubt that the industry will keep driving innovation when it comes to tracking CTV and OTT activity, including new areas for viewability such as picture in picture, HDMI cable disconnection, TV off whilst connected device is still running, and menu obstruction.
-Investing in CTV is surely going to create a new set of challenges - and opportunities.
-However, given the constant increase in connected device adoption we will surely witness a steep learning curve as it becomes a normal part of media plans.
+Given the constant increase in connected device adoption we will surely witness a steep learning curve as it becomes a normal part of media plans.
 Hopefully these reflections will serve as a good starting point to ensure your budget is spent efficiently.